javafa/Android-MVVM/README.md

 # Android MVVM - Clean Architecture with DI
-MVVM with AAC LiveData, Hilt, RX, Retrofit
+MVVM with AAC ViewModel, StateHandler, LiveData, RX, Retrofit, Hilt, DiffUtil

 ## Implementation
 ### build.gradle (project)
 ```
-// for hilt
+// for hilt. do not use this!!!
 dependencies {
   classpath 'com.google.dagger:hilt-android-gradle-plugin:2.28-alpha'
 }